Skip to main content

 tokenRenewalEnabled: true

-• hdfs/userPrincipal specifies the principal name to use when renewing HDFS tokens.
+• hdfs/userPrincipal specifies the principal to use when accessing HDFS.

 • hdfs/userKeytab specifies the name of the keytab file.